Free, Instant Life Insurance Quotes Online – Courtesy of NextGen Life Insurance

 What is your monthly budget? – Figure out how much you can realistically and comfortably set aside for life insurance.

-What kind of life insurance should I get? – Decide if you want term or whole life insurance.
+What type of life insurance is best for me? – Decide if you want term or whole life insurance.
 Make sure it fits your needs.

 How much debt do you currently have?
 It’s important to take this into consideration as it will affect your capacity to pay for premiums (and adjust the coverage).